metapolator/metapolator/Docs/cascading-parameter-sheets.md

 * the parameters that are used for HTML.
 Because we define our own parameters in a very extensible way: via plugins
 * Concepts like media-queries.
-We might come up with our own @-Rules however.
+We have our own @-Rules, however.
 * The full range of possible selectors.
 At least not from the very beginning.
 To select the glyph after the glyph 'a' (`glyph#a + glyph`) is a thing we can wait for a bit longer I think.